 JIT works with SSO and automatically captures all newly registered users with corporate SSO domains to a particular team in your Enterprise account.

-JIT is easily enabled in your Miro SSO settings.
+JIT can be easily enabled in your Miro SSO settings.
 Check here how to set it up.

 JIT in Miro SSO settings